MK9011/Java-RMI-Chat/README.md

 The server-side functionality is implemented by `FunkcjeImp`.
 It implements the remote `Funkcje` interface.
 Clients use this interface to invoke remote methods provided by the server.

-Connected clients implement the `MessageObserver` interface. `FunkcjeImp` keeps track of connected clients through `MessageObserver` and uses its `sendMessage` method to deliver messages to the sender and recipient.
+The application also uses the **Observer Pattern** to manage connected clients. `FunkcjeImp` maintains a collection of active clients implementing the `MessageObserver` interface.
+Clients can register and unregister themselves using `addObserver()` and `removeObserver()`.

+The `MessageObserver` interface defines the `sendMessage()` method implemented by the client classes.

 ### UML Diagram